 You are encouraged to apply to multiple funding sources.
-It would be wrong to claim reimbursement from two sources for the same expense.
-So when you apply for travel funding, you are implicitly promising that any funds you receive will be used for the purpose for which they were approved, and that you will not be reimbursed from any other source for the covered expenses.
+However, note that when you apply for travel funding, you are implicitly promising that any funds you receive will be used for the purpose for which they were approved, and that you will not be reimbursed from any other source for the covered expenses.
+In particular, it is not allowed to be reimbursed for the same expense by multiple sources.

 Department of Mathematics

-Amount of funding: At most $500, or $750 for students finishing their PhD in the current year.
+Amount of funding: At most $500 per trip, (or $750 for students finishing their PhD in the current year).
 Usually at most two trips will be funded per year.

 Eligibility requirements: You must be a current graduate student in good standing in the Department of Mathematics.